ABOUT THE WORKSHOP

 Workshop Date: September 13, 2020

-Please submit short papers that are at most 5 single-spaced 8.5” x 11” pages, including figures and tables, but excluding references, two-column format, using 10-point type on 11-point (tight single-spaced) leading, with a maximum text block of 7” wide x 9” deep with an inter-column spacing of .25”.
+Please submit short papers that are approximately 4-8 single-spaced 8.5” x 11” pages, including figures and tables, but excluding references, two-column format, using 10-point type on 11-point (tight single-spaced) leading, with a maximum text block of 7” wide x 9” deep with an inter-column spacing of .25”.
 Submissions may include as many pages as needed for references.

 ACM Template can be found here.